razi-rais/microservices/workshop/readme.md

 minikube version: v1.0.1
 ```

 Now, start the minikube.
 Please note that ```--vm-driver``` parameter is dependent on the type of hypervisor used during the minikube setup.
-Following example is using virtualbox as a hypervisor but you may need to change the value depending on your choice of the hypervisor.
+Following example is using virtualbox as a hypervisor but you may need to change the value depending on your choice of the hypervisor as describe [here](https://kubernetes.io/docs/setup/minikube/#installation)

 ```
 $ minikube minikube start --vm-driver=virtualbox